PRANEETHKUMAR30918/smart-parametric-insurance/README.md

 SentinelFlow redefines insurance as a real-time financial safety layer.
 By combining automated payouts with strong fraud resistance, it creates a system that is both efficient and trustworthy.

-It provides gig workers with timely financial support while maintaining the integrity and sustainability of the platform in an increasingly unpredictable environment.It ensures fast payouts, prevents fraud at scale, and builds trust in automated insurance systems for the future gig economy.
+It ensures fast payouts, prevents fraud at scale, and builds trust in automated insurance systems for the future gig economy.